 College of Medicine faculty are national leaders in fundamental, translational and clinical research in areas pertaining to diseases of the nervous system, human aging, cancer, diabetes, infectious disease, immunology and inflammation, genetics and gene therapy.
 College of Medicine faculty and collaborative research teams continue to receive awards and honors that reflect their exceptional distinctions and contributions.
 College of Medicine researchers have achieved an increase in National Institutes of Health funding reflected in the impressive rise in national rankings from 62nd to 42nd (joining the upper third of United States medical schools), according to U.S. News & World Report.
-The College of Medicine houses 8 affiliated research institutes and 61 affiliated research facilities/centers.
+The College of Medicine houses 10 affiliated research institutes and 61 affiliated research facilities/centers.
+The Department of Epidemiology is also home to the landmark Adolescent Brain Cognitive Development (ABCD) study with Drs.
+Cottler and Nixon as MPIs.